faisalazam/Problems/SYSTEM_DESIGN.md

 work even if a firewall is in place.
 This is because they use port 80 or 443 which are also used by HTTP/HTTPS connections.
 Since WebSocket connections are persistent, efficient connection management is critical on the server-side.

+WebSocket uses its own custom WS protocol for communication.

 Earlier we said that on the sender side HTTP is a fine protocol to use, but since WebSocket is bidirectional, there is no strong technical reason not to use it also for sending.